thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 }
 ```

-In WebExtension scripts we continue (for now) to use the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment to retrieve the value for the `enableDebug` preference:
+In the WebExtension script calling that method, we continue (for now) to use the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment to retrieve the value for the `enableDebug` preference before passing it to the Experiment:

 ```javascript
 let debug = await browser.LegacyPrefs.getPref("extensions.myaddon.enableDebug");